IoSR-Surrey/AAESToolbox/README.md

 Requires [AKtools](https://github.com/f-brinkmann/AKtools) (unless you already have an RIR dataset).

-## Review Paper Simulations Branch
+## Review Article Simulations Branch
-The [```review-simulations```](https://github.com/wjcassidy/AAESToolbox/blob/review-simulations/Active%20Acoustics%20Review/README.md) branch provides scripts and audio examples to recreate the simulations from the paper "Active Acoustic Enhancement Systems - A Review" (link to follow).
+The [```review-simulations```](https://github.com/wjcassidy/AAESToolbox/blob/review-simulations/Active%20Acoustics%20Review/README.md) branch provides scripts and audio examples to recreate the simulations from the review article "Active Acoustic Enhancement Systems - A Review" (link to follow).
 See the [README](https://github.com/wjcassidy/AAESToolbox/blob/review-simulations/Active%20Acoustics%20Review/README.md) for more information.

 ## ```AAESSimulator.m```